 This morning I tried to think about how you must have felt when the Great Depression began.
 You were just 24, newly married when the Depression got underway.
 You and mom were having difficulty finding jobs.
 How did you feel?
 Was it scary?
 What went through your minds?

 Then a few years later, World War II broke out.
 You were just 34 when it began.
 How scary was that?
-Here I am worried (and perhaps a little scared) about a flu!
+Here I am worried (and perhaps a little scared) about the flu!

 Perhaps my age is the source of my uneasiness.
 I do not want to be a burden on the kids or grandkids.
-Perhaps it’s just the unknown?
-Maybe it is just having no one by my side during this ride.
+Maybe it’s just the unknown?
+Perhaps it is just having no one by my side during this ride.

 Thank you for teaching me by example and demonstrating what a man must do.
 I miss you so much!

-I got crazy again and dashed off to Lowe’s getting another quart of paint.
+I got crazy again and dashed off to Lowe’s, getting another quart of paint.
 This time it was a peach that I used to access the entranceway.
-Lisa, Colleen, and Irene approve so I feel much better.
-I am bringing Sue home tomorrow and I am picking her up at the Neptune Society around noon.
+Lisa, Colleen, and Irene approve, so I feel much better.
+I am bringing Sue home tomorrow, and I am picking her up at the Neptune Society around noon.
 I was happy the girls found my work acceptable.
-If they agreed then Sue would have agreed.
+If they agreed, then Sue would have approved.

 The kids all called today except for one who has chosen to be estranged.
 That’s OK.
-Robin, Michele, Colleen, Lisa and Joe make my day with their calls.
-Jon and Zack are an added bonus!
+Robin, Michele, Colleen, Lisa, and Joe make my day with their calls.
+Jon and Zack are a bonus!